 Word is spreading about a documentary that Dr. Bernice King says reflects the kind of healing that can take place in communities everywhere.

 The project behind “Nothing to See Here: Watts” unfolded over three and a half years and included more than 200 hours of footage.
 About 200 people were asked to film their lives and speak honestly about what it means to live in a city plagued by violence.
 Many declined, 20 said yes.
-Along the way, the film was rejected by roughly 100 film festivals, the filmmakers said.
+Along the way, the film was rejected by 100 film festivals, the filmmakers said.

 Last Thursday night, The King Center screened the film at the College Football Hall of Fame.
 Atlanta was only the third audience to see it, and the screening took place on the actual birthday of Dr. Martin Luther King Jr.

 The documentary is built from footage captured by family members and victims of violent crime, rival gang members of the Bloods and Crips, and police officers in Watts, California.
-Using iPhones, they documented the realities of their lives, and became the filmmakers themselves.
+Using iPhones, they documented the realities of their lives and became the filmmakers themselves.
 The result is an unfiltered portrait of life shaped by persistent violence.

 Over time, the project grew into a broader community effort of healing.
 There are now zero reported homicides in Watts in the past 12 months, the filmmakers said.

-“In a time when people think things are impossible … they showed us how you build community,” King said after the screening.
+“In a time when people think things are impossible… they showed us how you build community,” King said after the screening.

 The project was initiated by Michael Soenen, a venture capitalist who volunteered with the Healthy Rooms Project in Watts.
 In an interview on the “Let’s Go There” podcast, Soenen said he came to understand that for children in Watts, bedrooms mattered more than playgrounds because it was often too dangerous to play outside.
 That realization deepened his interest in the community.